-rections from sols 46-377 are required for calibrating the weak voltage signals of the quadrant sensor, to enable the estimation of wind direction after sol 377 with the quadrant sensor.
-In the second segment the reconstructed wind directions, determined using the Nusselt numbers of wind sensors, are used to calibrate the quadrant sensor voltages.
+In the second stage the reconstructed wind directions, determined using the Nusselt numbers of wind sensors, are used to calibrate the quadrant sensor voltages.
 The quadrant sensor thermocouple pairs continued working nominally after the heater element failure.
-The voltages observed by the thermocouples are only weaker and contain more noise, but they have the same dynamic as during sols 1-45, when the heater element was intact.
-Sec.
-3.5 presents a method for calibrating the quadrant sensor voltages with the reconstructed wind directions from sols 46-377.
+The voltages observed by the thermocouples are weaker and contain more noise, but they have the same dynamic as during sols 1-45, when the heater element was intact.
+Section 3.5 presents a method for calibrating the quadrant sensor voltages with the reconstructed wind directions from sols 46-377.

 After calibrating the voltages of the quadrant sensor, the wind directions can be solved for sol 377 and beyond.
 With the reconstructed wind direction and one stream of intact wind component data the wind speeds can be solved for sol 377 and onwards.
-The complete VL1 mission was reconstructed using the calibrated quadrant sensor signals, which were calibrated using the Nusselt number wind direction estimates from segment one.
-3.2 Calibration of the wind sensors The wind direction can be obtained from the Nusselt numbers.
-This is because the Nusselt numbers are dependent of the wind components normal to the hot-film sensors.
-The first segment of the wind reconstruction algorithm relies on the assumption that the wind sensors get similar values for Nusselt numbers during the period of interest as during the sols 1-45.
+The complete VL1 mission was reconstructed using the calibrated quadrant sensor signals, which were calibrated using the Nusselt number wind direction estimates from stage one.

+3.2 Calibration of the wind sensors

+The wind direction can be obtained from the Nusselt numbers.
+This is because the Nusselt numbers are dependent on the wind components normal to the hot-film sensors.
+The first stage of the wind reconstruction algorithm relies on the assumption that the wind sensors get similar values for Nusselt numbers during the period of interest to those during sols 1-45.
 The values of Nusselt numbers for both wind sensors were examined from arbitrary sols from the sol interval 46-377 of the VL1 mission.
 The results from this spot check were encouraging as the Nusselt numbers of the wind sensors remained the same order of magnitude during the examined sols.
-The method of using the Nusselt numbers for estimating the wind direction was first studied by (Murphy et al., 1990).
-The method used here is similar to method used in (Murphy et al., 1990), but it contains less subjectivity in the process as the wind directions are not reconstructed mechanically by hand.
+The method of using the Nusselt numbers for estimating the wind direction was first studied by Murphy et al. (1990).
+The method used here is similar to method used in Murphy et al. (1990), but it contains less subjectivity in the process as the wind directions are not reconstructed mechanically by

 The reconstruction algorithm begins by computing first the calibration functions F_i , for different wind velocity classes, from the Nusselt numbers Nu_1 and Nu_2 measured by the wind sensors.
-The calibration functions F_i are defined the same way as in (Murphy et al., 1990): $$F = \frac{(Nu_1 - Nu_2)}{\sqrt{Nu_1 Nu_2}}.
-(3)$$ After calculating the values for F by Eq.
-(3), they were binned into one degree sized bins.
-Then, a 12th order polynomials were fitted to the binned values calculated with Eq.
-(3).
-The equation for the calibration function F_i was obtained from the fitting process.
-Various values for the order n of fitted polynomial were examined and the most functional value was determined to be n = 12.
-For this value of n, the mean absolute difference of the reconstructed angle, and the SANMET-provided "correct" angle from sols 1-45 was the smallest.
+The calibration functions F_i are defined the same way as in Murphy et al. (1990):

+$$F = \frac{(Nu_1 - Nu_2)}{\sqrt{Nu_1 Nu_2}}.
+(4)$$

+After the values for F were calculated by Eq.
+(4), they were binned into 1°-sized bins.
+Then, 12th-order polynomials were fitted to the binned values calculated with Eq.
+(4).
+The polynomials with degree $n=1,\ldots,15$ were considered.
+For 12th-order polynomials, the mean absolute difference of the reconstructed angle and the SANMET-provided "correct" angle from sols 1-45 was the smallest.

 Because the Nusselt numbers depend on the wind velocity, the velocities were divided into four different velocity classes.
 For each velocity class the calibration function was obtained using the method described earlier.
-Tab.
-1 presents the different velocity classes for which the calibration functions F_i were determined.
-The wind velocities, which were greater than 50 ms^{-1} , Discussion started: 22 February 2017 © Author(s) 2017.
-CC-BY 3.0 License.
+Table 1 presents the different velocity classes for which the calibration functions F_i were determined.
+Wind velocities greater than $50\,\mathrm{ms}^{-1}$ were quite rare during the first 45 sols of VL1.
+Thus, there were not enough data of the Nusselt numbers from these velocities to produce good statistics, and the velocities were ignored.

 Table 1.
 The velocity classes of the wind reconstruction algorithm.

 Class number Wind velocity

-1 $< 2 \text{ ms}^{-1}$
+1 $< 2\mathrm{ms}^{-1}$

-2 $2 - 4 \text{ ms}^{-1}$
+2 $2 - 4 \mathrm{ms}^{-1}$

-3 $4 - 8 \text{ ms}^{-1}$
+3 $4 - 8 \text{ms}^{-1}$

-4 $8 - 50 \text{ ms}^{-1}$
+4 $8 - 50 \text{ms}^{-1}$